ARW4/FPL_Project/README.md

 ## Github actions 🎬
 In order to have the r script run automatically on a schedule I decided to use Github Actions.
 A YAML file is needed to create workflows.

-Firstly a virtual machine is started and installs R and all the packages needed for the R Script to run. specifying "runs-on: ubunto-latest" means that the virtual machine is running linux.
-Linus is the cheapest opperating system to run actions on and is more than adequate for the purpose of running the r script. the YAML code then also states the schedule on which the workflow will run.
+- Firstly a virtual machine is started and installs R and all the packages needed for the R Script to run.
+- Specifying "runs-on: ubunto-latest" means that the virtual machine is running linux.
+Linus is the cheapest opperating system to run actions on and is more than adequate for the purpose of running the r script.
+- The YAML code then also states the schedule on which the workflow will run.
 The worfklow hence runs at 5:30 am everyday.
+- "Steps: uses" specifies to set up r using the renv file in the repository
 ````yaml
 name: schedule